 Assignments to perform during the Field Robot Event

-The international Field Robot Event is an annual contest on a, in 2021 virtual, agricultural field, where students and their supervisors compete within several tasks in autonomous navigation and other operations.
+The international Field Robot Event is an annual contest on, in 2022 both a virtual and real, agricultural field, where students and their supervisors compete within several tasks in autonomous navigation and other operations.
 The FRE has been founded by the Wageningen University in 2003 in order to motivate students to develop autonomous field robots.
-Now we are looking forward to the 18th event and hope to enjoy creative and functional solutions.
+Now we are looking forward to the 19th event and hope to enjoy creative and functional solutions.
 The agricultural tasks will be challenging for the robots and their students, but behind engineering skills the organisation wants to promote meeting international colleagues ‐ and of course having fun during the contest!

 This year the competition will be conducted on a real maize field and also virtually in a simulation of ROS Gazebo.
-It is an open-source 3D robotics simulator.
+ROS Gazebo is an open-source 3D robotics simulator.
 Gazebo supports codes for sensor simulation and actuator control.
 It provides realistic rendering of environments including high-quality lighting, shadows, and textures.
 It can model sensors that “see” the simulated environment, such as laser range finders, cameras (including wide-angle), Kinect style sensors, etc.

-Random stones are placed in the same way as within task 1.
-Additionally, at some locations, plants will be missing (row gaps) at either one or both sides with a maximum length of 1 meter.
 There will be no gaps in row entries as well as at the end of the rows.
 The ends of the rows may not be in the same line.
 The headland will perhaps be indicated by a fence or ditch or similar.

 The robots shall detect objects as weeds and beer cans (example for waste) and map or geo-reference them.
 Objects detected in the virtual field should be signalled by a ROS message in the real field by an acoustic signal.
 The coordinate system shall be locally in horizontal field dimensions.
-The reference point will be a point marked by a QR code for camera detection and a pole for e.g. LIDAR detection.
-Task 3 is conducted in an environment similar to task 1 and the robot also has one attempt and 3 minutes to complete the task.
+The reference point will be pillars with a QR code.
+This task is conducted in an environment similar to task 1 and the robot also has one attempt and 3 minutes to complete the task.
 Nevertheless, good row navigation is required.
 There will be nine (9) objects in total distributed across the virtual field.

 Objects are realistic weeds and cans e.g. of beer with different brands and colours.
 The objects will be placed randomly across the field.
 So they can be in between and in the rows.
 No objects are located on the headlands.

 Teams are invited to let their real robot perform a freestyle operation at their home institution or in the virtual environments or on the events venue.
 The explanation as well as the performance shall be transmitted online via internet to the jury and the spectators.
-One team member has to explain the idea and the machine.
+The team has to explain the idea and the machine.
 Comments during the robot’s performance are also welcome.

 Creativity and fun are required for this task as well as an application-oriented performance.
 The freestyle task should be related to an agricultural application.
 Teams will have a time limit of five minutes for the presentation including the robot’s performance.